GPikra/smpc-for-mip/README.md

 ```

-The “dp” optional attribute controls the differential privacy parameters.
+The `dp` optional attribute controls the differential privacy parameters.
 These are `c` for the L2 sensitivity of the underlying computation and `e` for the privacy budget `ε`.

 In general, `e>0`  is a free parameter controlling the privacy budget in the sense of differential privacy.
 A lower value of e will result in more noise being added to the computation and hence a higher privacy guarantee (though with lower utility).